vidyalathabadde/alignedTypes/guided_convolutionSeparable_SYCLmigration/README.md

    ```
    $ mkdir build
    $ cd build
-   $ cmake ..
+   $ cmake -D VENDOR=[Intel|Nvidia] .. (set VENDOR flag according to your target device)
    $ make
    ```

-   By default, this command sequence will build the `dpct_output` as well as `sycl_migrated_optimized` versions of the program.
+   By default, this command sequence will build the `dpct_output` as well as `sycl_migrated_optimized` versions of the program on Intel GPU.

-3. Run the code
+4. Run the code

    You can run the programs for CPU and GPU.
 The commands indicate the device target.